run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/about-4biz/introduction-to-platform.md

 from a bad one.
 Today, in the business world, many of the needs of the company itself tend to overshadow client needs.

-CITSmart Corporation believes that the focus of the business should be on the good client experience and being one-step ahead depends on how you connect the services and processes.
+4biz Corporation believes that the focus of the business should be on the good client experience and being one-step ahead depends on how you connect the services and processes.

-That´s the new mindset for the new Companies and our CITSmart - Enterprise Services Platform will help changes those corporates perspective.
+That´s the new mindset for the new Companies and our 4biz - Enterprise Services Platform will help changes those corporates perspective.

 !!! tip "About"